18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 In research, we want the training process faster.
 In production, we want the inference faster.

-In research, we want the training process can take as many samples as it can in a second (throughput).
+In research, we want the training process to take as many samples as possible in a second (throughput).
 In production, latency matters a lot.
-If you can type your next word faster than what your iPhone predicts, do you ever want to wait and click on the predicted word?
+If you can type your next word faster than your iPhone predicts, do you ever want to wait and click on the predicted word?

 ### Data

 ![data][data]

 In research, data is clean and formatted.
-They are unchanged so people can use them as benchmarks for evaluation.
+They are unchanged, so people can use them as benchmarks for evaluation.
 The process of preparing data and feeding it to your model usually was done by somebody.

 In production, data is messy.
 You have to clean it and re-format it.
-It's not easy to split into the training set, test set, or validation set because it usually has some issues like biased, imbalanced, outdated, etc. Sometimes you have to add more label classes or merge two existing label classes.
-This is really a nightmare!
+It's not easy to split into the training set, test set, or validation set because it usually has issues like biased, imbalanced, outdated, etc. Sometimes you have to add more label classes or merge two existing label classes.
+This is a nightmare!

 In research, data usually was created a long time ago.
-In production, data could be created a long time ago, or streaming data, or both.
+Data could be created a long time ago, streaming data, or both in production.
 In production, you need to care about data privacy and regulations.

 | Research               | Production                    |
 | ---------------------- | ----------------------------- |